ShravanyaW/QUANTUM-ENTANGLEMENT/README.md

 ### Usage

-Run the Flask file in a Python environment
+Run the Flask file in a Python environment.

 <img width="1036" height="849" alt="image" src="https://github.com/user-attachments/assets/48b7efb9-1e8e-4a1d-8b30-692280865a60" />
-The chart here shows the quantum entanglement of $|00>$ and $|11>$ qubits while the input box is to specify the number of qubits (100 by default)
+The chart here shows the quantum entanglement of $|00>$ and $|11>$ qubits while the input box is to specify the number of qubits (100 by default).

-The number of qubits can be any integer greater than 1
+The number of qubits can be any integer greater than 1.

 ## Results

 - **Measurement outcomes:** Only  $|00>$ and  $|11>$ states appear, with near-equal probabilities, confirming quantum entanglement.
 - **Statevector visualization:** Shows the symmetric superposition of both qubits.

 ## References